I used to think that spiritual healing meant getting rid of things I didn’t want. I now understand that it’s so much more.

 When I recognize – without attachment or resistance – that it’s all just a point of view based on beliefs, concepts, and opinions that I’ve simply made up, I create space for new insights and understanding that pave the way for a shift in the picture.
 These new insights and understanding are Reality coming into clearer view as my awareness.
 But I have to be willing to give up my story – and any associated beliefs, concepts, opinions, and attachments – first.

-Truth is the basis of the concept, otherwise the concept couldn’t exist.
+Illimitable Truth is the basis of the concept, otherwise the concept couldn’t exist – it would have to exist outside of All for that to be the case.
 But when I mistake the concept for Truth, I’m setting my self up to experience some clarification in my understanding.
 And that isn’t bad!
-Though we typically assume, and live as though, it is.
+Though we typically assume and live as though it is.

 My sense of Reality presencing expands once the limitation of the beliefs, concepts, opinions, and attachments that have clouded my vision are gone.
 That paves the way for my highest human concept – the clearest way I can see and comprehend Perfection – to come into view.
 Not because I’ve outlined it that way but because Perfection demands recognition.

-Perfection showing up as the highest human concept is instantly recognizable evidence unfolding that I can readily acknowledge.
+Perfection showing up as the highest human concept is instantly recognizable evidence unfolding that I can easily acknowledge.

 Beliefs, concepts, opinions and assumptions about anything always have you stuck in in a dualistic framework because however you define anything always leaves some aspect of Infinity out.